- 6 berths

 If you wish to anchor ashore, remember not to tie ropes on trees, which are important to protect the inland from wind and waves.

-In many parts of the Med, as well as the world, there are complex systems of protected areas where sailing is either prohibited or limited (for instance, you can't use the engine).
-These areas allow the protection of fragile ecosystems under human threat, which can go extinct with serious consequences for marine life.
+In many parts of the Med, as well as the world, there are complex systems of marine protected areas where sailing is either prohibited or limited (for instance, you can't use the engine).
+These areas help to protect fragile ecosystems under human threat, which can go extinct with serious consequences for marine life.

 By respecting the rules of such protected areas, you contribute to the reconstruction of marine resources, the control of fishing activities, and the preservation of marine ecosystems.